In this section, you will learn about the following key mechanisms that change the climate – now and in the past:

 Humans are also causing changes to our planet through other means, such as land use change.
 Trees, which are a valuable carbon sink, are being cleared at increasing rates to make room for urban development, human settlement and agricultural purposes.
 By removing these valuable carbon sinks, we are hastening warming even further.

 Methane concentration in the atmosphere has increased approximately 150% since pre-industrial times.
 This increase has also played a role in the warming that we are currently observing.
 Again, our dependence on fossil fuels, as well as land use changes, has resulted in increasing methane concentrations in our atmosphere.
-Intensive livestock operations, decomposing garbage in our landfills, decomposing organic matter and burning biomass all play an important part in this increase.
+Intensive livestock operations and anaerobic decomposition of organic matter in landfills and elsewhere play an important part in this increase.